Shadow of the Tomb Raider: Plot and gameplay

 Shadow of the Tomb Raider was designed to evolve the narrative and gameplay elements of Lara Croft; in the 2013 reboot she was portrayed as a hunted survivor, Rise of the Tomb Raider revealed her beginning to pursue her own goals, and Shadow of the Tomb Raider was designed to show her mastering the environment.
 The story closes off the rebooted origin story, with Lara becoming "the tomb raider she was always meant to be".
 Narrative director Jason Dozois defined this as being Lara's ultimate "tomb raider" persona within the reboot timeline rather than a return to the character of Lara from games prior to 2013:

 The staff wanted to tackle the "political tension" and social impact of a rich white woman hunting artefacts in foreign lands, with Lara coming to terms with her position in the story's climax.
 The setting of Latin America was chosen to reflect this theme.
 Lara's obsession and darker personality traits played into this, with several scenes emphasizing the sacrifices she was forced to make during her pursuit of Trinity.
 The destruction Lara releases when claiming a key artefact before Trinity was designed as an inversion of the traditional Tomb Raider approach, which used a similar style without consequences.
 Several different post-credit scenes were considered for the game.
 When first released, one of the scrapped scenes was included by mistake, with a post-release patch replacing it with the intended cutscene.

-British-American actress Camilla Luddington reprised her role from the previous two games, and was able to help Eidos-Montréal keep Lara's characterization consistent with the previous games.
+British actress Camilla Luddington reprised her role from the previous two games, and was able to help Eidos-Montréal keep Lara's characterization consistent with the previous games.
 As with Tomb Raider and Rise of the Tomb Raider, Luddington provided Lara's motion capture, calling Shadow of the Tomb Raider one of the most difficult emotional performances from her time playing Lara.
 The main antagonist was intended as Lara's emotional foe, with the jungle being her physical foe.
 Lara's relationship with Jonah evolved further; while in Tomb Raider they had been distant, in Rise he protected her out of loyalty to their lost friends, while in Shadow they share a strong bond which prompts Jonah to support her.
-Due to their previous experience with cinematic storytelling, Eidos Montréal designed the narrative of Shadow of the Tomb Raider to have more cinematic moments.
+Due to their previous experience with cinematic storytelling, Eidos-Montréal designed the narrative of Shadow of the Tomb Raider to have more cinematic moments.
 The team needed to consider the overall concept of the reboot trilogy, and narrative threads previously left unresolved in Rise including who killed Lara's father.
 Before recording began, the cast read through the script so the performances could be more convincing.